hmidani-abdelilah/myCloud-client/README.md

 ### ORDERING PAGE

 * This section allows you to re-order your files thanks to the tree on the right.
-You just need to drag and drop your file.
+You just need to drag and drop your files.

 <img src="https://github.com/negrie-a/myCloud-client/blob/master/picture_readme/order_page.png" width="400">